 Use only good quality feed.
-Never feed spoiled silage.
+Never feed spoiled silage or spoiled hay.
 Old silage left in the feed yard that is not cleaned up can be a risk.
 Very occasionally cases of listeriosis occur in animals with no access to silage.